moduware/morph-pages/README.md

 # morph-pages

 Pages element for polymorph components that morphs for current mobile OS.

-## Getting Started:
+## Getting Started

-For the information about how to clone the desired repository, running the local server and testing, please refer to this [link](https://github.com/moduware/polymorph-components/blob/master/INFO.md).
+For the information about how to clone the desired repository, running the local server and testing, please refer to Polymorph elements getting started docs at the end of this repository.

 ## Demo